 In the upset welding process, no flash occurs.
 The coalescence is produced over the entire area by the heat generated from the resistance of the electric current flow through the contact area of the abutting surfaces.
 The applied force is maintained throughout the heating period.
 The joining surfaces are brought together under pressure and current applied until the correct upset takes place and then the current is interrupted.

-Other forms for resistance welding are high frequency resistance welding, percussion welding, etc.
+Other forms of resistance welding are high-frequency resistance welding, percussion welding, etc.